 I had the same experience using the Uber in Madrid as I did in the United States.
 I did get a pop up message informing me that there was a Spanish requirement to do a one-time entry of my passport or national ID card number.
-I went ahead and did that – not sure how the app would have responded if I just put in random numbers or if the systems are linked somehow to verify that it’s really me but I did put my real passport number in, as far as I know.
+I went ahead and did that – not sure how the app would have responded if I just put in random numbers or if the systems are linked somehow to verify that it’s really me but I did put my real passport number in.

 Otherwise, using Uber in Madrid was an identical experience to using Uber in the U.S. The price from my hotel back to the airport was 14 Euro.
 Big difference, right?

 Does Uber work in Madrid?
 I expect it is starting to…and it might work differently in the city center and other urban areas than it does at the airport.

 It bugs me that I can’t tell you where the pickup point is…it really does